 A school-based mentoring program (Bulldog Mentoring) has been implemented for 9th graders to assist with their transition to high school.
-Mentoring sessions are designed to stimulate and nurture students, and occur once monthly on a modified bell schedule, allowing for a one hour mentoring session.
+Mentoring sessions are designed to stimulate and nurture students.
 Ninth grade students have been placed in groups of fifteen and are paired with one adult mentor and senior student mentors to establish rapport and support addressing both academic and personal growth.